dafny-lang/dafny/docs/DafnyRef/Types.md

 thus, if there is a body it must be declared in the trait;
 the compiler will require a body, though the verifier will not.

+[//]: # Caution - a newline (not a blank line) ends a footnote
 [^overload]: It is possible to conceive of a mechanism for disambiguating conflicting names, but this would add complexity to the language that does not appear to be needed, at least as yet.

 Where traits within an extension hierarchy do declare instance members with the same name (and thus the same signature), some rules apply.
 Recall that, for methods,